AvoinOrg/avoin-server-infra/README.md

 ## Docker

-Launch Nginx server with
+Launch the Traefik reverse proxy with

-    docker-compose up --build
+    docker compose up --build

-Docker-compose uses the following env variables:
+Copy the ".env.template" to ".env", and configure the variables.
+Docker compose uses the following env variables:

-    # required, the directory for saving nginx logs
+    # the directory for saving nginx logs
     AVOIN_LOGS_PATH

-    # required, the root directory for serving files
+    # the cloud file storage url for serving files.
+Generally, S3 has been used.
-    AVOIN_DATA_PATH

-    # optional, the port used by a running climate-map-backend service
-    CLIMATE_MAP_PORT

-These can be set in an .env file in the root folder.
+    DATA_URL

+    # the url for authentication service, e.g. keycloak
+    AUTH_URL

+    # domain name, for which Traefik automatically used letsencrypt to generate certificates
+    DOMAIN

+    # admin domain email address for the letsencrypt certs
+    DOMAIN_EMAIL

+The traefik dashboard is accessible at http://localhost:8090/dashboard/